evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_AWD/_index.md

 ## Performance

-The Hyundai Ioniq 6 Long Range AWD has a maximum power of 239KW (325hp).
-The total torque is 605nm.
+The Hyundai Ioniq 6 Long Range AWD has a maximum power of 239 KW (325 hp/321 bhp).
+The total torque is 605 nm (446 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,1 seconds.
 The top speed is 185 km/h.

 ## Battery, range, and charging